 - which insurance company is involved.
 (You can find analysis of virtually every individual insurance company here.)

-Obviously, the credibility of the plaintiff is critical in an personal injury case.
-It is as trite as saying that the key to winning a basketball game is putting the ball in the basket.
-But this common trope it is particularly true in back injury cases.
-Why?
-First, juries come at back injuries with a healthy skepticism.
-It is the cliche motor vehicle accident injury.
 Moreover, with back injuries, the extent of the injuries often don't line up with the radiological findings.
-I have medical experts tell me that the patient back is a absolute wreck but the patient is clinically do quite well.
-Conversely, I've seen small disc herniations that I'm 100% convinced have caused an injury that causes pain to the victim 24 hour a day.
-So, if an out-of-court settlement cannot be reached, the plaintiff definitely needs to carry the ball at her deposition, and, if necessary, at trial.
+I have medical experts tell our lawyers that the patient back is an absolute wreck.
+But our client is clinically doing quite well.
+Conversely, I've seen small disc herniations that we are 100% convinced have caused an injury that causes pain to the victim 24 hours a day.
+So, if an out-of-court settlement cannot be reached, the plaintiff needs to carry the ball at her deposition, and, if necessary, at trial.

-Ultimately, as you can see, there are a lot of variables at play in valuing these cases.
-There is no calculator or formula that is going to give you the answer of how much money you can expect in a settlement.
+Ultimately, there are a lot of variables at play in valuing these cases.
+There is no calculator or formula to compute how much money you can expect in a settlement.
 But we can learn more about the range of settlements and the links below help you find the answers you are trying to find.

 - Value of Back Injuries